 Mid-Year Real Estate Update

-We have had a very good stock market with the major indexes rising 12-15% for the year.
-But what about the real estate market?
-Let us look at some data and really decide for ourselves where the market is at currently and try to figure out where it will be going.
+So, where is the real estate market at?
+Let us look at some data and decide for ourselves where the market is at currently and try to figure out where it will be going.

-I examined the single-family home markets in the Richmond and Sunset districts, because these two markets generally track very closely together, and compared them against the data in San Francisco as a whole.
-I will be comparing this year’s data to that of 2019, because last year we lost about two months of sales in March and April at the start of shelter in place, so that comparing numbers in the first half to those numbers will really skew the results.
+I analyzed the single-family home markets in the Richmond and Sunset districts – these two markets generally track very closely together – and compared them against the data in San Francisco as a whole.

-As a comparison to San Francisco as a whole, the number of single-family home sales increased by 16.8%, the median price went up by 12.5%, and the marketing time went from 14 days to 11 days.
-So compared to the City, the single-family homes in the Richmond and Sunset districts are following the same trend, with the exception that a lower number of homes sold in the Richmond.
+In San Francisco as a whole, the number of single-family home sales increase by 8.8%, the median price went up by 9.2%, and the marketing time went from 11 to 12 days.
+So compared to the City, the single-family homes in the Richmond and Sunset districts are following the same trend with the City.

-John M. Lee is a broker at Compass specializing in the Richmond and Sunset districts.
-For real estate questions, call him at (415) 465-0505 or email firstname.lastname@example.org.
+John M. Lee is a broker with Compass specializing in the Richmond and Sunset districts.
+If you have any real estate questions, call him at 415-465-0505 or email at firstname.lastname@example.org.

 |Richmond Homes Sold in June*|